 Can you name a wild animal from Malaysia?
 Not many can.
-This is just one of the facts Grantham Scholar Maria Wang Mei Hua learned at a conservation conference hosted in Kuala Lumpur, the capital city of her home country.
-Perhaps more importantly, she also discovered the people who want to make Malaysian animals famous – through a card game.
+This is just one of the facts Grantham Scholar Maria Wang Mei Hua learned at a conference in Kuala Lumpur.
+Plus she discovered the people who want to make Malaysian animals famous through a card game.

-Maria celebrated attending her first Asian conference with this photoblog.
-So read on to find out about those wild animals, indigenous viewpoints on conservation, and how Malaysian clothes can be a great alternative to a Western suit.
+So read on to find out about those wild animals from Malaysia, indigenous viewpoints on conservation, and how Malaysian clothes can be a great alternative to a Western suit.

 Back in July, I attended the 29th International Congress for Conservation Biology (ICCB) held in Kuala Lumpur, Malaysia.
 The theme of the conference was ‘Conservation Beyond Boundaries: Connecting biodiversity with communities, government, and stakeholders’.

 I’ve attended a few conferences before, but this was my first time attending one in Asia.
 Most importantly – it was in my home country of Malaysia!